flowsn4ke/proxur/README.md

 # Usage

 **TL;DR: All expected methods for object will work on this proxy.**
 The only difference is that now you can access and set values using dot-path notation, or regular notation.
-Dot notation is safe both for setting and getting, while using regular notation will throw a TypeError for the time being.
+Dot notation is safe both for setting and getting, while using regular notation will throw a TypeError in strict mode for the time being.

 ```js
 import Proxify from "proxur"